seprov/metal-vector-add/README.md

 # hello-swift
 Some basic programming with Swift (and Metal of course)

 Adds 2 arrays of random numbers on the GPU.

-	Random numbers are generated in 2 ways:
-	  CPU - An array of floats is created, random numbers are assigned serially by the CPU.
-	  GPU - A buffer is created and bound to an array of floats, then the GPU computes each random number in parallel.
+Random numbers are generated in 2 ways: on the CPU - An array of floats is created, random numbers are assigned serially by the CPU. on the GPU - A buffer is created and bound to an array of floats, then the GPU computes each random number in parallel.

 Can output various things.
 I should implement command line arguments to specify which.

 --

 Somewhat scalable

 --

 Sample output:
 	(on an M1 Macbook Air)

 	with n =  1000 element arrays